 Mac OS Extended supports the following file formats:

-File | Recommendation |
+| File | Recommendation |

-APFS | Best for flash drives and SSDs.
-Best for macOS 10.13 or later. |
+| APFS | The best operating system for flash drives and SSDs is macOS 10.13 or later, which provides optimal performance and compatibility. |

-Mac OS Extended | Recommended for mechanical drives and other drives that support macOS 10.12 or earlier. |
+| Mac OS Extended | The recommended system is suitable for mechanical drives and other drives that support macOS 10.12 or earlier. |

-MS-DOS (FAT) | Recommended for external hard drives you share between your Mac and Windows devices.
-However, the volume size should not exceed 32GB. |
+| MS-DOS (FAT) | For external hard drives shared between Mac and Windows devices, the volume size should not exceed 32GB. |

 Formatting a Mac hard drive erases all the data and factory resets it.
 It's important to back up any files you need before proceeding.
 Next, you can format your Mac hard drive through the following steps: